Area Director: David A. Smith

 The following faculty members (listed in alphabetical order) are interested in recruiting a graduate student for Fall, 2017:

 Profs.
-Lee Anna Clark, Jerry Haeffel, Tom Merluzzi, David Smith, Kristin Valentino, and Lira Yoon.
+Lee Anna Clark, Mark Cummings, Jerry Haeffel, Tom Merluzzi, David Smith, Kristin Valentino, and Lira Yoon.

 For additional information on graduate admissions to the clinical area, please see Admissions Procedures and Criteria.